Switching on surface conduction in a topological insulator: Radiation effects

-Various kinds of radiation profoundly modify the transport behaviour below $T^*$.
-In a first set of experiments, we measured the electrical resistivity of the bulk-insulating sample during cooling to 2\,K (black curve in Fig.\ref{fig2}\textbf{a}), expose it there to illumination from a near-infrared light emitting diode (NIR LED), then switch off the LED and measure the electrical resistivity during warming.
-The orange and green curves are for two such runs, with a shorter and longer illumination time, respectively, the latter being long enough to reach a steady state (i.e., longer irradiation does not lead to a further resistance change).
+Various kinds of (modest) radiation profoundly modify the transport behavior below $T^*$.
+It is thus important to specify under which condition in terms of shielding the measurements were performed.
+We will discriminate three different situations: Measurements with the best available thermal radiation shield (``good thermal shielding''), ones with a shortened thermal radiation shield (leading to black-body radiation from temperatures only slightly above the sample temperature; ``incomplete thermal shielding''), and ones without a thermal radiation shield (leading to black-body radiation from room temperature; ``without thermal shielding'').
+In a first set of experiments, we measure the electrical resistivity of the bulk-insulating sample during cooling to 2\,K with good thermal shielding, expose it there to illumination from a near-infrared light emitting diode (NIR LED), then switch off the LED and measure the electrical resistivity during warming (Fig.\ref{fig4}\textbf{a}).
+The orange and green curves are for two such runs, with a shorter and a longer illumination time, respectively, the latter being long enough to reach a steady state (i.e., even longer irradiation does not lead to a further resistance change).
 Compared to the measurement without illumination, a strong decrease of the low-temperature electrical resistivity is observed, up to an order of magnitude at 2~K, corresponding to a large positive photoconductivity, with the size of the effect being controlled by the illumination duration.

-Intriguingly, also black-body radiation affects the resistivity, which we noticed when performing an experiment without a radiation shield (see Methods).
-We present two experiments, one with a shortened radiation shield (leading to black-body radiation from temperatures only slightly above the sample temperature, red curve in Fig.\,\ref{fig2}\textbf{a} and orange points in Extended Data~\ref{figS4}\textbf{a}) and one without a shield (leading to black-body radiation from room temperature, blue curve in Fig.~\ref{fig2}\textbf{a} and red points in Extended Data~\ref{figS4}\textbf{a}).
-In both cases, the sample was held at 2\,K under these shielding conditions until a steady state was reached, and then measured during warming.
-The experiment with incomplete shielding results in a much weaker resistivity reduction than the experiment without a shield.
-On the other hand we see that the data from the experiments with (steady state) black-body radiation from room temperature and NIR radiation from the LED (blue and green curves in Fig.\,\ref{fig2}\textbf{a}, respectively) almost collapse.
+Intriguingly, also black-body radiation affects the resistivity, which we noticed when performing an experiment without proper thermal shielding.
+We present two experiments, one with incomplete thermal shielding and one without shielding, as shown in Fig.~\ref{fig4}\textbf{a} and Fig.~\ref{fig5}\textbf{a}.
+In both cases, the sample was held at 2\,K under these shielding conditions until a steady state was reached (see Fig.~\ref{fig5}\textbf{b} for the resistance relaxation with incomplete shielding), and then measured during warming.
+The experiment with incomplete shielding results in a much weaker resistivity reduction than the experiment without shielding.
+On the other hand we see that the data from the experiments without thermal shielding and with good thermal shielding but under NIR radiation from the LED are almost identical.